 Watercolor… The 101-foot long, Town lattice truss, Uhlerstown Covered Bridge was built in 1855-56, spanning the Delaware Canal at Lock 18 in the village of Uhlerstown (formerly called, Mexico), Bucks County.
 It is extremely well preserved, although steel support beams were added below the deck in 1985.
 The canal towpath, extending roughly 60-miles between Easton… Read more »

-Watercolor… the Van Sandt Covered Bridge, sometimes spelled as the Van Sant Bridge, or known as the Beaver Dam Bridge, is an 86-foot, Town truss span across the Pidcock Creek in Solebury Township, Bucks County, Pennsylvania.
+Watercolor… the Van Sandt Covered Bridge, sometimes spelled as the Van Sant Bridge, or known as Van Sant’s Farm Bridge, or Beaver Dam Bridge, is an 86-foot, Town truss span across the Pidcock Creek in Solebury Township, Bucks County, Pennsylvania.
 It was built in 1875 and entered into the National Register of Historic Places in 1980.
-Viewed late April, 2021.
+Viewed late… Read more »

 Watercolor… Ephrata, Lancaster County.
 The Keller’s Mill Covered Bridge has had a hard life.
 Also known as Guy Bard’s Covered bridge and the John W. Rettew’s Mill Covered Bridge… this span was originally built by Elias McMellen in 1873 as a 74 footer, using a Double Burr Arch Truss design… and got washed away in 1891.
 It… Read more »

 Watercolor… Manheim Township, Lancaster County.
-Built by John Russell in 1843, the Hunsecker’s Covered Bridge, at 180-feet in length, carries Hunsecker Road over the Conestoga Creek in Manheim Township, Lancaster County.
-It’s a Double Burr Arch Truss design that has been lifted and swept downstream by flood waters many times… until Hurricane Agnes finally finished… Read more »
+Built by John Russell in 1843, Hunsecker’s Covered Bridge, stretching out at 180-feet in length… is the longest covered bridge in Lancaster County… carrying Hunsecker Road over the Conestoga Creek.
+It is a Double Burr Arch Truss design that has been lifted and swept downstream by flood waters many times…… Read more »

 Watercolor… New Holland, Lancaster County.
 Also known as Oberholtzer’s Mill Covered Bridge, the 107 foot long, Red Run Bridge has been replaced by a utilitarian concrete structure, spanning Muddy Creek.
 This bridge faces, the now extended, Martin Church Road.
 Contrary to the usual method of salvaging and relocating an obsolete and historic bridge… both Red… Read more »